BendroCorp/community-guidelines/privacy-policy.md

 - By logging in to your account

 ## Do Not Track
 We honor Do Not Track signals and Do Not Track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.
+Using such mechanisms may, however, strongly impede your ability to use our service.

 ## Does our site allow third-party behavioral tracking?
-We do not use or allow third-party behavioral tracking
+We do not use or allow third-party behavioral tracking.

 ## COPPA (Children Online Privacy Protection Act)
 When it comes to the collection of personal information from children under the age of 13 years old, the Children's Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, United States' consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children's privacy and safety online.